FailAcademy/learning/wdp-vancouver/_lessons/week-05/03b-react-animations.md

 ## Learning Objectives

 - Create performant CSS / JavaScript animations using React's animation API.
+- Use React's `CSSTransitionGroup` component to animate adding and removing items from a list.
+- Use React's `CSSTransitionGroup` component to animate between routes in your SPA.

 ---

 ## Lab Activity

-In today's lab, we'll add animations to our React mini-projects.
-For the inbox mini-project, you'll add all of the css, including animations!
+In today's Lab, you'll add the `ReactCSSTransitionGroup` component to your project, and animate route changes.